ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 therefore an implemenation is not required to set them. (section 4.4 for more details) If an implementation does set the connid, the implementation needs to toggle on the CONNID_HDR flag in `flags` (table 1.4).

-### 2.2 handshake sub-protocol and raw address exchange
+### 2.2 Handshake subprotocol and raw address exchange

-Another functionality of the handshake sub-protocol is to adjust behavior of including raw address in packet header.
+Another functionality of the handshake subprotocol is to adjust behavior of including raw address in packet header.

 Currently, if an endpoint is communicating with a peer for the first time, it will include its raw address in the REQ packets it sends.